ArkCase/ark_helm_charts/src/hostpath-provisioner/README.md

 # Hostpath Provisioner

-This chart bootstraps a [hostpath-provisioner](https://github.com/Armedia/hostpath-provisioner) deployment on a [Kubernetes](http://kubernetes.io), which dynamically provisions Kubernetes HostPath Volumes.
-It is particularly handy to use on single-node Kubernetes cluster such as [kind](https://github.com/kubernetes-sigs/kind).
+This chart bootstraps a [hostpath-provisioner](https://github.com/ArkCase/ark_hostpath_provisioner) deployment on a [Kubernetes](http://kubernetes.io), which dynamically provisions Kubernetes HostPath Volumes.
+It is particularly handy to use on single-node Kubernetes cluster such as [kind](https://github.com/kubernetes-sigs/kind) or [K3s](https://k3s.io).

 ## Installing the Chart